 Divorce is one of the top reasons people file for bankruptcy.
 If you and your soon-to-be ex-spouse have considerable debt already, the break up may exacerbate your financial situation.
-In this video, attorney Jen Koss discusses how a joint bankruptcy may be the solution for the two of you as you move forward separately.
+In this article, attorney Liz German discusses how a joint bankruptcy may be the solution for the two of you as you move forward separately.

 Wondering if a Joint Bankruptcy is Right for Your Divorce?